which of the following are b2c marketing segmentations?

 Which Of The Following Are B2C Marketing Segmentations?

-B2C (business-to-consumer) marketing segmentations are strategies used by businesses to divide their consumer market into distinct groups with shared characteristics or needs.
+B2C (business-to-consumer) marketing segmentations are strategies businesses use to divide their consumer market into distinct groups with shared characteristics or needs.
 These segments enable companies to create targeted marketing campaigns, personalize messages, and better meet the specific demands of different customer groups.

 Here are some common types of B2C marketing segments: